Structural Engineering · PE/SE Licensed

 Structural Engineering for Commercial Construction — Nationwide

-From steel frame analysis to foundation design, seismic engineering, crane runway systems, and PEMB coordination, TCG delivers integrated structural engineering across 38 states — fully coordinated with our architectural, MEP, and construction teams under one design-build contract.
+From foundation design and steel framing to seismic analysis, crane runway systems, and PEMB coordination, TCG delivers integrated commercial structural engineering across all 50 states — fully coordinated with architecture, MEP, and construction under one design-build contract.

 States Licensed